freenet/freenet-core/docs/tech_summary.md

 *A decentralized application layer for the Internet*

-## History

-The original Freenet (FreenetV1) was based on the author's 1999 [paper](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.32.3665)
-"A Distributed Decentralised Information Storage and Retrieval System".
-Freenet was the first distributed, decentralized, encrypted peer-to-peer network, and pioneered concepts like [small world networks](https://en.wikipedia.org/wiki/Small-world_network), and cryptographic contracts (also known as [signed subspace keys](https://freenetproject.org/papers/freenet-ieee.pdf)).

-## Goal
+## Motivation

-FreenetV2 is a reimagining of Freenet for 2021.

-It provides an alternative to the current highly centralized Internet architecture in which a handful of companies control almost the entire
+In 2021 a handful of companies control almost the entire Internet infrastructure, with the power to arbitrarily censor or exclude any person or organization without recourse.

-Internet infrastructure.
-It will enable the creation of entirely decentralized websites, social networking platforms, online stores, search engines, instant messaging, and discussion forums, while providing a framework that ensures interoperability between them.
+F2 will enable the creation of entirely decentralized websites, social networking platforms, online stores, search engines, email, instant messaging, and discussion forums, while providing a framework that ensures interoperability between th?F2

 ## Design